 Students are expected to have at least the following skills prior to taking distance education courses:

-- Basic keyboarding competence
+- a.
+Basic keyboarding competence

-- Elementary knowledge of their computer operating system
+- b.
+Elementary knowledge of their computer operating system

-- Basic knowledge of software and tools such as:
+- c.
+Basic knowledge of software and tools such as:

-- Word processor
+- i.
+Word processor

-- E-mail
+- ii.
+E-mail

-- Internet browser
+- iii.
+Internet browser